hotrodorm/hotrod/README.md

   public void initializeBatchProcess()
 ```

 The following query has parameters and uses Dynamic SQL to assemble the query dynamically.
-Depending on the specific runtime values the query will take a different shape each time.
-It also uses a piece of Native SQL (an optimizer hint):
+Depending on the specific runtime values, the query will take on a different structure each time.
+It also incorporates a piece of Native SQL (an optimizer hint):

 ```xml
 <select method="searchVehicles" vo="Vehicle">